 One key to big sales is to ensure that you have the cash to pay for it.
 That way you won’t be tempted to put your purchase on a high-interest credit card.
 You won’t have to worry about making a payment in 30 days, and it won’t hurt you if the money isn’t earmarked for something more important, like groceries or rent.

 You Can Pay It Off in Six Months

 This is the next best situation to having the cash for something.
 Buy something on sale if you have a credit card or credit line that offers six months with no interest.
 That way, when you end up seeing a special offer for something that’s on your wish list, and you are positive that you can pay those six payments on time without paying interest, go for it.

-Ideally, you should be able to make your first payment on the day you make the purchase.
+Smart shopping means you should be able to make your first payment on the day you make the purchase.
 If you can’t, ask yourself whether you can really make that first payment in 30 days.

 It’s on Your List

 Let's say there's something on your list that you’re actively saving money for and you've been looking high and low for it.
 Then you suddenly find that item on sale at a fantastic price, go ahead and make that purchase.
 You can always put something else off until later.
 And you'll be satisfied knowing you didn't pay full price.